Skip to main content

 1. Select a text layer in Figma

-💡 To import multiple text layers at once, hold Shift while selecting them
+💡 To add multiple frames at once, hold Shift while selecting frames in Figma

 Link repeated text together